EdwinWenink/archive_fever/content/posts/70-version_control_on_notebooks_with_precommit_and_jupytext.md

 ## Version control using pre-commit and Jupytext

-Okay, so jupytext handles the two-way synchronization between scripts and outputs, which is an improvement compared to Jupyter's native `nbconvert` command.
+Okay, so Jupytext handles the two-way synchronization between scripts and outputs, which is an improvement compared to Jupyter's native `nbconvert` command.
 The basic idea is still that when you want notebook code reviewed, collaborators can instead read and comment on the paired script.
 It is now also possible to incorporate the feedback directly in the script if we wish to do so, because the notebook will be updated accordingly.